apache/cordova-docs/docs/en/edge/cordova/media/media.release.md

 media.release
 =================

-Releases the underlying operating systems audio resources.
+Releases the underlying operating system's audio resources.

     media.release();

 Description
 -----------

-Function `media.release` is a synchronous function that releases the underlying operating systems audio resources.
-This function is particularly important for Android as there are a finite amount of OpenCore instances for media playback.
-Developers should call the 'release' function when they no longer need the Media resource.
+The `media.release` method executes synchronously, releasing the underlying operating system's audio resources.
+This is particularly important for Android, since there are a finite amount of OpenCore instances for media playback.
+Applications should call the `release` function for any `Media` resource that is no longer needed.

 Supported Platforms
 -------------------